alyxcodegorilla/Problem-Analysis-Software-Design/README.md

 # Problem-Analysis-Software-Design
-This repository contains and example of a use case, Kanban board to implement the use case and the MVP resulting from this
+This repository contains the MVP of the 'the Zoo' as described in the [project](https://github.com/users/alyxcodegorilla/projects/3)